How To Build Huge Arms By Growing Your Triceps

 If You Want to Build Big Thick Arm Muscles Then Focus on Your Triceps.

 Your triceps if you don’t know already take up two thirds of your upper arm so it makes sense to work on these muscles if you want to increase the size of your arms.

-Biceps are what I call vanity muscles and are great to work too but if you are looking for mass then work your triceps.
+- Biceps are what I call vanity muscles and are great to work too but if you are looking for mass then build your triceps.

 To increase muscle mass in your arms you should be exercising the inner heads of your triceps more than the outer head of the triceps muscles.

 - The outer head will help to give your arm that horseshoe look when flexed but the inner triceps heads will increase the size of your arms much quicker.

 - The exercises that will help you build size the quickest in this area of your arm are close grip bench press and skull crushers which are sometimes called the French press.